How does this medication work? What will it do for me?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Abnormal bleeding: Vortioxetine, like other similar medications, may cause abnormal bleeding, including bleeding in the stomach or intestines.
-People who have or have had a history of bleeding disorders should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+If you have or have had a history of bleeding disorders, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Report any unusual bruising or bleeding to your doctor, especially if you are taking other medications that affect blood clotting.
 These medications include acetylsalicylic acid (ASA), clopidogrel, dipyridamole, nonsteroidal anti-inflammatory drugs (NSAIDs; e.g., ibuprofen or naproxen), other anticoagulant medications (e.g., warfarin), and certain antipsychotic medications.